- As low as $132/Night

 - Approximately 1 square feet

-The Coral is our freshly refreshed compact studio that has a queen size bed, no kitchen but a modest refrigerator, microwave, coffee maker, TV & dvd player, wifi, 2 cruiser bicycles and helmets, 2 body boards, cooler, 2 beach towels, 2 beach chairs, umbrella, all linens and towels, iron, ironing board, hair dryer, and outdoor sitting and grilling area.
+The Coral is our freshly remodeled compact studio that has a queen size bed, no kitchen but a modest refrigerator, microwave, coffee maker, TV & dvd player, wifi, 2 cruiser bicycles and helmets, 2 body boards, cooler, 2 beach towels, 2 beach chairs, umbrella, all linens and towels, iron, ironing board, hair dryer, and outdoor sitting and grilling area.
 Appreciate walking or riding Coral Cottage’s cruiser bicycles all over town!
 Hi Speed internet for remote working.
 NO SMOKING!
 NO FAMILY PETS.

 About the Area